 What is ongoing monthly cost to producer to provide this link?

+IOU Response: TBD

 2. Example All-In Cost Range for Producer to Provide Telemetry

 IMPORTANT POINT: Cost of Ownership (COO) and Income Tax Component of Contribution (ITCC) are calculated separately to ensure consistency and to demonstrate the magnitude of those items.